ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Knative/readme.md

 cd Watson-NLP/MLOps/Watson-NLP-Knative/deployment
 ```

 ### Step 3.
-Deploy the service
+Create a Knative Service

-In this step you will deploy the container image to Knative Serving.
-During the creation of a Service, Knative performs the following steps:
+In this step you will create a Knative Service to run the Watson NLP Runtime.
+When creating a Service, Knative performs the following:

-- Creates a new immutable revision for this version of the application.
+- Create a new immutable revision for this version of the application.
-- Creates a Route, Ingress, Service, and Load Balancer for your app.
+- Create a Route, Ingress, Service, and Load Balancer for your app.
-- Automatically scales your pods up and down, including scaling down to zero active pods.
+- Automatically scale replicas up and down based on request load, including scaling down to zero active replicas.

 ***To deploy execute the below command.***